Master of MusicThe study

 Midterm Presentations

-The midterm presentations in both study years take place in January.
-You’ll talk to a team of instructors how you’re shaping your course of study and how your main subject studies are progressing in the context of your other academic work.
-You can talk with them about whether you’re on the right path.
+The midterm presentations in both years of study take place in January.
+You talk to a team of instructors about how you’re shaping your study path and how your development of the main subjects is progressing in the context of your other academic work.
+Together, you discuss whether you’re on the right path.

 Artistic research

-An integral part of your Masters trajectory is the artistic research where you dive deeply into a question related to your Artistic Vision.
-By putting together all the facets of practice-based research you will learn to make meaningful development in your craft.
+An integral part of your master's track is the artistic research where you dive deeply into a question related to your Artistic Vision.
+By putting together all the aspects of practice-based research you learn to make meaningful progress in your craft.
 This process involves a blend of learning, reflective practice, critical inquiry, and experimentation, allowing you to expand your creative and intellectual boundaries.
-By documenting your work through reference recordings, you gain valuable insights into your artistic evolution that can be demonstrated for others.
-You will work under the guidance of experienced mentors, participate in collaborative discussions, and share your findings, ultimately refining your unique artistic voice.
+By documenting your work through reference recordings, you gain valuable insights into your artistic evolution that can be demonstrated to others.
+You work under the guidance of experienced mentors, participate in collaborative discussions, and share your findings, ultimately refining your unique artistic voice.

 Graduating

-You’ll end the second year of your master’s programme with a final performance, which will show that you’ve gained the required competences of the Master of Music Performance.
-This final performance highlights the entire context in which you’ve completed your own path of study.
+You end the second year of your master’s programme with a final performance, which will show that you’ve gained the required competencies of the Master of Music Performance.
+This final performance highlights the entire context in which you’ve completed your own study path.

 Master of Music